btcpayserver/btcpayserver-doc/BTCPayVsOthers.md

 * If the payment processor has terms and conditions stating they can hold or freeze your account.
 * Fees for using the payment processor are automatically taken out from the customer's payment to the merchant.

-Payment processors are able act as a middleman by using a **custodial wallet**.
+Payment processors are able act as middlemen by using **custodial wallets**.
 A payment processor can use an internal custodial wallet for altering customer payments before routing them to merchants.
 This is how they can collect fees, hold payments for verification and processing, etc. This type of wallet is an intermediary between the merchant wallet and the customer wallet.
 It's the middleman wallet.

 The payment processor may also provide a custodial wallet for the merchant to use.
 As mentioned above, this is advised against because your private keys may be compromised.
 If they claim to not save your private keys after giving them to you, it's likely you will not know the truth until it's too late.
 Centralized services may seem like an easier solution for the merchant.
 Unfortunately the trade-off is sacrifices in privacy, security and self-sovereignty which is normally obtained using the Bitcoin Network.